Fodor's Expert Review Kastro

-One of Ioannina's main attractions is the Kastro, with massive, fairly intact stone walls that once dropped into the lake on three sides; Ali Pasha completely rebuilt them in 1815.
+One of Ioannina's main attractions is the Kastro, with massive, fairly intact stone fortress walls that once dropped into the lake on three sides; Ali Pasha completely rebuilt them in 1815.
 The city's once-large Romaniote Jewish population, said to date from the time of Alexander the Great, lived within the walls, alongside Turks and Christians.
-The Jews were deported by the Nazis during World War II, to meet their deaths at extermination camps; of the 4,000-plus inhabitants around the turn of the 20th century, fewer than 100 remain today.
+The Jews were deported by the Nazis during World War II, to meet their deaths at extermination camps; the population of 4,000-plus around the turn of the 20th century is now fewer than 100.
 The area inside the walls is now a quaint residential area with a few hotels, cafés, restaurants, and stores.
 Outside the citadel walls, near the lake, a monument at Karamanli and Soutsou streets commemorates the slaughter of the Jewish community.